Counting Through Occlusion: Framework for Open World Amodal Counting: Implementation

 On top of this, we adopt a two-stage curriculum tailored to amodal counting under occlusion.
 In both stages, we train exclusively on the original FSC-147 training split; CARPK is reserved purely for cross-dataset evaluation and is never used during training.
-In the first stage, we enable only the FRM-related losses and apply the object-aware occlusion augmentation of Section \cref{sec:train_occ} on-the-fly to each training image.
+In the first stage, we enable only the FRM-related losses and apply the object-aware occlusion augmentation of \cref{sec:train_occ} on-the-fly to each training image.
 The student network receives synthetically occluded images, while the teacher network processes the corresponding original, unoccluded images.
 FRM is supervised with a weighted combination of $\ell_2$, cosine, and Charbonnier reconstruction terms, applied over the feature pyramid, but restricted to spatial locations marked as occluded by the binary masks.
-In this stage, model selection is performed on the FSC-147-OCC validation split, obtained by applying the evaluation-time occlusion scheme of Section \cref{sec:eval_occ} to the FSC-147 validation set.
+In this stage, model selection is performed on the FSC-147-OCC validation split, obtained by applying the evaluation-time occlusion scheme of \cref{sec:eval_occ} to the FSC-147 validation set.

 In the second stage, we initialize from the best FRM checkpoint and jointly train FRM and VisEQ while continuing to use the same training-time occlusion augmentation on FSC-147.
 For a subset of iterations, we compute Grad-CAM-style, language-conditioned attention maps for the original (teacher) and occluded (student) views and impose our similarity and self-consistency losses on these maps, in addition to the standard detection loss and FRM reconstruction loss.
 This two-stage procedure first stabilizes feature reconstruction under occlusion and then refines the alignment between the model’s responses to visible and occluded inputs.

-The final model is selected based on performance on the FSC-147-OCC validation set and is subsequently evaluated on the FSC-147-OCC test split and on CARPK-OCC and Capture-Real for cross-dataset assessment.
+We inherit the Feature Enhancer ($f_{\phi}$), Top-$k$ query selection, and Cross-Modality Decoder ($f_{\psi}$) from CountGD~\cite{amini2024countgd} with the same architecture and default hyperparameters.
+All loss weights are $\lambda_{\ell_2}=1.0$, $\lambda_{\cos}=0.5$, and $\lambda_{\mathrm{charb}}=0.3$ for FRM (Eq.~9), and $\lambda_{\ell_2}=1.0$, $\lambda_{\cos}=0.5$ for VisEQ (Eqs.~14,~17).
+The final model is selected based on performance on the FSC-147-OCC validation set and is subsequently evaluated on the FSC-147-OCC test split and on CARPK-OCC and CAPTURe-Real for cross-dataset assessment.